ingolemo/python-lenses/readme.md

 	>>> from lenses import lens

-If you have a large data structure that you want to manipulate, you can pass it to this function and you will receive a bound `UserLens` object, which is a Lens that has been bound to that specific object.
+If you have a large data structure that you want to manipulate, you can pass it to this function and you will receive a bound `Lens` object, which is a lens that has been bound to that specific object.
 The lens can then be walked to focus it down on a particular part of the data-structure.
 You walk the lens by getting attributes and items from it (anything that would call `__getattr__` or `__getitem__`):